Publication Ethics and Malpractice Statement Guidelines

-The research’s reviewing by the arbitrators helps the editorial panel to make the appropriate decision concerning the research.
-Furthermore, the reviewing process may help the author to improve his/her research.
-The editorial board panel is committed to give the arbitrators the regulations, standards, and the level of sobriety of the documents and papers accepted for publications in the journal.
-The editorial board panel is also committed not to disclose the names of the arbitrators unless with a written consent by the arbitrators themselves.
+The research’s reviewing helps the editorial panel to make the appropriate decision concerning the research in addition to helping the author to improve his/her research.
+The editorial board panel is committed to giving the reviewers the regulations, standards, and the level of originality of the documents and papers accepted for publications in the journal.
+The editorial board panel is also committed to not to disclosing the names of the reviewers but with a written consent by the reviewers themselves.

-It is necessary for the selected arbitrators to notify the editorial board panel, in the appropriate time, of their inability and wish to apologize for arbitration.
+It is necessary for the selected reviewers to notify the editorial board panel of their apology for reviewing as soon as possible.

-It is required from the arbitrators to deal confidentially with the researches sent to them for reviewing.
-The documents and papers cannot be disclosed or discussed with others, except the editor of the journal.
+Reviewers are required to deal confidentially with the papers and documents sent to them.
+The documents and papers cannot be disclosed or discussed with others, except for the editor of the journal.

 - Standards of Objectivity

-The objective criteria in arbitration is a must and the personal judgement concerning authors is not allowed and disregarded.
-The arbitration must be reinforced by clear opinions and scientific arguments and it must be in accordance with the regulations and approved criteria of “publication terms” of the journal.
+The objective criteria in reviewing are a must and the personal judgement about authors is not allowed and disregarded.
+The review must be reinforced by clear opinions and scientific arguments and, it must be in accordance with the journal’s regulations and approved criteria of “publication terms”.

 - Acknowledgement of Sources

-Arbitrators must notify the editorial board panel by the non-compliance of the author with the standards of publication in the journal and to make sure of the aptness of the references with the sources and that the sources must match the ones listed in bibliography.
+Reviewers must notify the editorial board panel by the non-compliance of the author with the standards of publication in the journal.
+Additionally, they should make sure of the aptness of the references as well as the correct referencing (references should match in the body and bibliography).
 It must be ensured that the views and arguments presented do not belong to other researches.
-Arbitrators must alert the editor of the existence of similarity or overlap between a manuscript submitted to the journal and other published researches.
+Reviewers must notify the editor in case there is similarity or overlap between their manuscript submitted to the journal and any other published researches.

 - Disclosure and Conflict of Interests

-It is not allowed to use any information and ideas stated in the arbitrated manuscripts by the arbitrators for personal purposes, competitive interests, or any other interests, and wouldn’t be taken into consideration when reviewing a manuscript of any of the authors, institutions, or companies involved.
+It is not allowed for reviewers to use any information and ideas stated in the reviewed manuscripts for personal purposes, competitive interests, or any other interests.
+Furthermore, they should also disclose any conflict of interests that may make their opinion about the manuscript biased.

 - Reporting Standards